edsonencinas/daphile/README.md

 ### 3. Create a Bootable USB Drive

 Use tools like **Rufus** or **BalenaEtcher** (Windows) to create a bootable USB stick with the Daphile ISO.
-Insert your USB drive, launch balenaEtcher on your machine and locate the daphile iso image in your computer.
+Insert your USB drive, launch BalenaEtcher on your machine and locate the Daphile ISO image in your computer.
 Select your USB drive as the target then click Flash.
 This will take 5-7 minutes depending on your machine.

 ![flashing_to_USB](https://github.com/user-attachments/assets/f5b8ce6c-cceb-4011-a2cf-46f171e3ae29)